Are You Making These Mistakes With Amazon AWS Containers?

 Too Many Resources

-Although it can be tempting to provision extra resources to be safe, choosing improperly sized containers can waste significant amounts of money because you are paying for resources which are not being used.
+Although it can be tempting to provide extra resources to be safe, choosing improperly sized containers can waste significant amounts of money because you are paying for resources that are not being used.
 Aside from this, many system administrators often provision too many instances at once rather than scaling the instances as needed.

 Another major mistake is making the wrong resource tradeoffs when choosing an instance.
-Without having proper performance benchmarks it’s impossible to choose the right balance of choose the right cloud instance type based on solid metrics such as CPU or memory intensive workloads, I/O performance, and size.
+Without having proper performance benchmarks it’s impossible to choose the right balance of choosing the right cloud instance type based on solid metrics such as CPU or memory-intensive workloads, I/O performance, and size.

 To combat this issue, system administrators should take advantage of AWS’s auto-scaling functionality which ensures that customers are only paying for the resources they use.
 Implementing performance monitoring software can help to ensure you have a solid baseline for your instances and that you also are able to tell whether you currently are purchasing enough resources.

 Being able to provision instances as needed is a double-edged sword when it comes to cost control in many instances.
 When done properly you can slash costs by only paying for the resources you need.
 Unfortunately, when juggling multiple instances, many professionals forget to stop unused instances.
 When using Amazon AWS, it is vital to keep track of running processes in real-time because having unnecessary instances to monitor makes it even more difficult for system administrators to perform their jobs.